bauripalash/resblog/_posts/2020-08-24-mewmew-programming-in-cats-language.md

 ---
 layout: post
+author: Palash Bauri
+modified_date: 2020-08-24 16:22:15 +0530
+tags: []
-title: MewMew : Programming in cats' language
+title: 'MewMew : Programming in cats'' language'
 categories:
-- Programming_Language
+- Programming_language
-description: 'MewMew is an esoteric programming language made for fun.
+description: MewMew is an esoteric programming language made for fun.
 It let's you code in cats' language.
 First steps towards building languages for non-human languages.

-'
-image: "/assets/imgs/ica-9-4.png"
+image: ''
-author: Palash Bauri
-modified_date: 2020-08-24 16:17:00 +0530

----
+math: false

 ---
 # Abstract

 Computer Programming can be hard , can be complex to understand for some people, but that doesn’t mean that they can’t be fun.
 From the beginning , programming languages were in English , well most of them except some special languages.
 But I have designed a programming language which let’s people program in Cats’ language, Mew Mew Mew.
 Which despite being a esoteric language is very much usable , and let’s programmers create complex program.
 I